-The answer to all the above is SOUTH TYROL.
 The strategic importance of the Brenner Pass has meant that over the last 1,500 years various bits of South Tyrol have been fought over and ruled by multiple peoples including the Goths, Ostrogoths, Vandals, Lombards, Austrians, Bavarian and Italians (in various guises).
 And since the Treaty of London in 1919, South Tyrol has been part of Italy (albeit with considerable autonomy).

 Katya and Armin have intriguing histories.
 Armin started his professional life selling and repairing musical instruments, with a sideline as a vegetarian chef in high demand to cater at concerts and festivals.
 Katya holds a masters degree in Peace and Conflict Studies and, through this, was asked to work in South India.
 Seeing a free position as a field manager in the same NGO, Armin joined her.
 And then on a trip to Tamil Nadu, he was entranced by the magnificent oddness of cocoa trees.

 In his words: “[these trees and pods] intrigued me and I started researching cocoa and chocolate.
 By chance I found an article about the American craft chocolate scene and how they were making chocolate with Indian stone mills, a common household appliance in South India.
 The very next day I got myself a stone mill, some nuts and cocoa beans that I sourced locally …..
 The rest is a much longer story … starting off as a hobbyist chocolate maker … getting more and more passionate about it … researching a lot … going through trial and error endlessly and — eventually — open a chocolate business four years later with Katya”.